TheSwiftAlps/SiriShortcuts/README.md

 ## D) Implement the Lists domain in MVCTodo

-[MVCTodo](https://github.com/davedelong/MVCTodo) is a sample project by Dave DeLong that we can use as a basis on which to implement the Siri Lists domain.
+[MVCTodo](https://github.com/a2/MVCTodo/tree/sirikit-workshop) is a sample project by Dave DeLong (modified to remove some of the initial shared framework overhead) that we can use as a basis on which to implement the Siri Lists domain.
 Follow the steps for Task B for each list- and task-related `INIntent` type found on the [Lists and Notes domain page](https://developer.apple.com/documentation/sirikit/lists_and_notes).

 ## Resources